 Local tenor saxophone legend Kareem Kandi brings a blend of jazz, blues, classical, and funk to the stage.

-(Downtown, free) - L80, Lady Krishna's Cosmic Panties, The Loungettes
+17. L80, Lady Krishna's Cosmic Panties, The Loungettes Past Event List

 Indulge in some Bowie worship with local duo L80 as they celebrate their new EP Sensational|Lies.
 They'll be joined by the Loungettes cabaret and Lady Krishna's Cosmic Panties (featuring Lelah of Tacocat and Tess of Bad Saint).

-(Capitol Hill, $10) - Lavender Country, The Secret Emchy Society, Aaron J. Shay, DJ Marvelette
+18. Lavender Country, The Secret Emchy Society, Aaron J. Shay, DJ Marvelette Past Event List

 Stranger contributor Matt Baume has written that Lavender Country's lead singer and guitarist Patrick Haggerty "is a phenomenal entertainer and storyteller, and his decades of adventures as an activist have further enriched his performances with meaning."
 The iconic gay country band will headline with support from Oakland folk-punk band the Secret Emchy Society, Seattle banjo wielder Aaron J. Shay, and DJ Marvelette.